IansiryaKatana/iskabookingportal/docs/ROUTE_PERMISSIONS_SYSTEM.md

 - `reservationist`: Reservationist
 - `accountant`: Accountant
 - `front_desk`: Front Desk
+- `maintenance_officer`: Maintenance Officer (added for maintenance module)
+- `housekeeper`: Housekeeper (added for housekeeping module)

 **Important**: Sub-roles are stored in `profiles.staff_subrole` column, but the `role` field in `AuthContext` is set to the sub-role value when present.
 This allows the permission system to check sub-role-specific permissions.

+**Route-Level Security**: Sub-roles must be explicitly included in a route's `allowedRoles` array to access that route.
+Database permissions can only grant access if the route-level check passes first.
+This prevents sub-roles from accessing restricted routes (like `/admin` dashboard) even if database permissions exist.

 ## How It Works